sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

    .. rst:directive:option:: show-inheritance
       :type: no value

+      Enable the :rst:dir:`:show-inheritance: <autoclass:show-inheritance>`
-      Enable the :rst:dir:`autoclass:show-inheritance` option for all members of the module, if ``:members:`` is enabled.
+      option for all members of the module, if ``:members:`` is enabled.

       .. versionadded:: 0.4